analogdevicesinc/MaximAI_Documentation/README.md

 ## External Machine Learning Education Resources

 Just getting started with Machine Learning?
-[Here's a set of video and books to get you going.](./learning/README.md)
+[Here's a set of videos and books to get you going.](./learning/README.md)